HRES-1382-117

 What it does

-This resolution formally condemns the actions of a mob that drove Black residents from their homes and businesses in Atlanta, Georgia in 1906, resulting in dozens of deaths and widespread destruction.
-It also expresses support for designating a national day of remembrance for victims of forced migrations of Black Americans.
+This resolution condemns the actions of White supremacist mobs during the 1906 Atlanta race massacre, in which at least 25 Black residents were killed, hundreds were wounded, and thousands of Black-owned homes and businesses were destroyed.
+It honors the memory of the victims, expresses support for designating a national day of remembrance for victims of forced migrations of Black Americans, and reaffirms the House's commitment to combating White supremacy and seeking reconciliation for racial injustice.
 As a simple House resolution, it does not create law, appropriate funds, or impose any legal obligations.

 Who benefits